21 Types of Nurses: A Guide to Nursing Specialties

 What You’d Do as a Telemetry RN: A telemetry nurse works in progressive care nursing.
 Your singular responsibility is to monitor cardiac patients to identify unusual and dangerous heart rhythms that could lead to complications and emergent situations.

-Typical Requirements: After gaining experience, certification is recommended.
-There are different certifications available.
-Employers tend to require or prefer BLS and ACLS certifications.
+Typical Requirements: After gaining experience, you can pursue any of the different telemetry certifications available.
+Employers also tend to require BLS and ACLS certifications.
 Learn more about the duties of a telemetry nurse.

-Median Salary: The average salary for a telemetry nurse is $109,440 per year.
+Salary: The average salary for a telemetry nurse is $110,700 per year.
 To get a better sense of what you could earn, search for telemetry nurse jobs on IntelyCare.

 21. Travel Nurse